Including Signed Languages in Natural Language Processing: Current State of SLP

 \paragraph{Isolated sign corpora} are collections of annotated single signs.
 They are synthesized \cite{dataset:ebling2018smile,dataset:huang2018video,dataset:sincan2020autsl,dataset:hassan-etal-2020-isolated} or mined from online resources \cite{dataset:joze2018ms,dataset:li2020word}, and can be used for isolated sign language recognition or for contrastive analysis of minimal signing pairs \cite{dataset:imashev2020dataset}.
 However, like dictionaries, they do not describe relations between signs nor do they capture coarticulation during signing, and are often limited in vocabulary size (20-1000 signs)

 \paragraph{Continuous sign corpora} contain parallel sequences of signs and spoken language.
 Available continuous sign corpora are extremely limited, containing 4-6 orders of magnitude fewer sentence pairs than similar corpora for spoken language machine translation \cite{arivazhagan2019massively}.
 Moreover, while automatic speech recognition (ASR) datasets contain up to 50,000 hours of recordings \cite{pratap2020mls}, the largest continuous sign language corpus contain only 1,150 hours, and only 50 of them are publicly available \cite{dataset:hanke-etal-2020-extending}.
 These datasets are usually synthesized \cite{dataset:databases2007volumes,dataset:Crasborn2008TheCN,dataset:ko2019neural,dataset:hanke-etal-2020-extending} or recorded in studio conditions \cite{dataset:forster2014extensions,cihan2018neural}, which does not account for noise in real-life conditions.
-Moreover, some contain hearing interpreters and signed interpretations of spoken language rather than naturally-produced signs, which may not accurately represent native signing.
+Moreover, some contain signed interpretations of spoken language rather than naturally-produced signs, which may not accurately represent native signing since translation is now a part of the discourse event.

 \paragraph{Availability} Unlike the vast amount and diversity of available spoken language resources that allow various applications, signed language resources are scarce and currently only support translation and production.
 Unfortunately, most of the signed language corpora discussed in the literature are either not available for use or available under heavy restrictions and licensing terms.
 Signed language data is especially challenging to anonymize due to the importance of facial and other physical features in signing videos, limiting its open distribution, and developing anonymization with minimal information loss, or accurate anonymous representations is a promising research problem.